Get a-head - e-mail me. Perfessor Bill Edwards

 RAGTIME OFFSPRING

 What about the kids?
-To paraphrase Max Morath, if syncopated music is considered to be ragtime, then what nowadays isn't ragtime?
+To paraphrase Max Morath, if syncopated music is considered to be Ragtime, then what nowadays isn't Ragtime?
 In a sense, it is the grandfather or even the Genesis point, if you will, of popular music forms around the world today linked to America.
-Direct descendants include jazz, which was originally instrumental ragtime with improvised sections; country and western music, some of which was composed by late ragtime writers; bluegrass, which evolved in part from the synthesis of ragtime picked on the guitar, banjo, or similar stringed instruments; and popular song forms which were culled from early syncopated ragtime era songs.
-The blues could be considered a sibiling to ragtime, since the two essentially evolved along nearly the same time line and from similar heritage.
+Direct descendants include the broad genre of Jazz, which was originally instrumental Ragtime with improvised sections; Country and Western music, some of which was composed by late Ragtime writers; Bluegrass, which evolved in part from the synthesis of Ragtime picked on the guitar, banjo, or similar stringed instruments; and Popular Song Forms which were culled from early syncopated Ragtime era songs.
+The Blues could be considered a sibling to Ragtime, since the two essentially evolved along nearly the same time line and from a similar heritage.

-Since the basic idea of jazz in the beginning was to (at first) retain the multi-part ragtime format or the basic blues progression, but allow for clear improvisation of a repeated strain, the evolution of modern jazz through swing, bop, and later more free-form styles, can readily be traced to either Maple Leaf Rag or Memphis Blues.
-In fact, there is a direct lineage that runs from Memphis Blues or Dallas Blues to the legendary West End Blues to Crossroads to In the Mood to Rock Around the Clock to The Beatles' Birthday to Brian Setzer's Rock This Town to any number of rock or jazz/blues pieces by artists ranging from Eric Clapton or Elton John or Bonnie Raitt to Wynton Marsalis or Dave Grusin or even scores by John Williams.
+Since the basic idea of jazz in the beginning was to (at first) retain the multi-part Ragtime format or the basic blues progression, but allow for clear improvisation of a repeated strain, the evolution of modern jazz through swing, bop, and later more free-form styles, can readily be traced to either Maple Leaf Rag or Memphis Blues.
+In fact, there is a direct lineage that runs from Memphis Blues or Dallas Blues to the legendary West End Blues to Crossroads to In the Mood to Rock Around the Clock to The Beatles' Birthday to Brian Setzer's Rock This Town to any number of rock or jazz/blues pieces by artists ranging from Eric Clapton or Adam Levine or Bonnie Raitt to Wynton Marsalis or Dave Grusin or even scores by Danny Elfman or John Williams.
+The most obvious example of the latter is his famous Cantina Music piece used in the original Star Wars film of 1977.
 That is quite a wide range of artists and styles linked to a verifiable ancestry.

-It can also be successfully argued that ragtime and blues, along with many of their evolved forms, can be classified in some sense as "World Music."
+It can also be successfully argued that Ragtime and blues, along with many of their evolved forms, can be classified in some sense as "World Music."
 The forensic rationale for this comes through the makeup of the genres from the international influences discussed earlier.
-The adoption and continued performance of ragtime in the 21st century (as conveyed to the author by many fans) in Canada, the United Kingdom, Europe, South Africa, Israel, Egypt, Russia, Japan, and particularly in Australia, indiciates that it is also a "world-adopted" music with a growing heritage and database of new compositions as well.
+The adoption and continued performance of Ragtime in the 21st century (as conveyed to the author by many fans) in Canada, the United Kingdom, Europe, South Africa, Israel, Egypt, Russia, Japan, and particularly in Australia, indicates that it is also a "world-adopted" music with a growing heritage and database of new compositions as well.
 While some may argue that many innovations in popular music have been realized outside of North America, something that this author fully supports as likely, they are working with a form that started in the U.S. to begin with.
-Even the great experimental innovators that revolutionalized music in general in the 1960s, Paul McCartney and John Lennon, continually cited their muse and early influences as having come from records cut in the U.S. by American musicians.
+Even the great experimental innovators from Britain that revolutionized music in general in the 1960s, Paul McCartney and John Lennon, continually cited their muse and early influences as having come from records cut in the U.S. by American Rhythm and Blues musicians.

-So just as it is hard any more to pinpoint what is an American car (the author's P.T.
+So just as it has become more difficult to ascertain what constitutes an American car (the author's P.T.
 Cruisers were assembled in Mexico) or a Japanese auto (like the Hondas made in Ohio or Toyotas in California), it has become more difficult to pinpoint contemporary music forms as purely American, even if they started here.
 It was, however, within the "great melting pot" of late 19th century North America that the influences from around the globe melted into a confluence that became a new starting point for musical heritage in the popular vein.
-They called it RAGTIME!
+And they called it Ragtime!

 Ragtime Webring-Dedicated To Scott Joplin